 Length and shape of the spout

 Watering cans with lengthy spouts are preferable for some plants, notably those with dense foliage or those in difficult-to-reach locations.
-These allow you to easily reach locations that are typically difficult to reach, such as hanging baskets and provide you more control over where the water is delivered.
+These allow you to easily reach locations that are typically difficult to reach, such as hanging baskets and provide you with more control over where the water is delivered.

 Some watering cans also feature removable rose attachments on the spouts.
 When the rose is turned off, they let you select between two watering modes: a constant stream or a soft spray of water.
 These versions allow you more control over the watering process, but they tend to leak from the point of connection with time, especially if you disassemble and reassemble them frequently.
 To avoid this, always disassemble the unit when it is absolutely necessary.

 What are the benefits of having watering cans?

 It might be tough to find the time to water your plants on some days.
 Finding the time to mop up all of the spilled water afterward is even more challenging.
 A long spout on a watering can is designed to help you manage your pour and target it more accurately into the soil around your plant.